 Debbie Groark was appointed to the board in September 2012.
 She was elected to the board the following year and was re-elected in 2017 and again in 2021.
 Mrs. Groark graduated from Stagg High School.
 She attended Moraine Valley Community College.
-Debbie and her husband Jay have two daughters.
-One daughter currently is a student in the district and an older daughter is an attorney.
-The Groarks have resided in Hickory Hills for 38 years.
+Debbie and her husband Jay have two daughters. both of whom attended District 117.
+The Groarks have resided in Hickory Hills for more than 40 years.
 Debbie has been involved in the Girl Scouts for 30 years, including the last 18 years as a Girl Scout leader.
-Mrs. Groark remains a staunch advocate for a quality education for all students.
+Mrs. Groark remains a staunch advocate for quality education for all students.
 She attained the title of Master Board Member by attending various events, classes, and conferences.
 Mrs. Groark also completed the LeaderSHOP Academy for continuous learning and she serves as a Delegate-at-large with the South Cook Division.

 Bobby Greene was appointed to the board in May 2017 and elected to a four-year term in April 2019.
 He grew up in Bridgeview and attended Argo High School.
 Mr. Greene graduated from Illinois Benedictine University where he played football and majored in sociology, which included a concentration in criminal justice.
 He spent 12 years as a police officer in Bridgeview before being injured on the job and retiring.
-Mr. Greene is two semesters away from completing law school.
-He said he plans to work as a prosecutor in Cook County or one of the surrounding collar counties.
-He and his wife Jaclyn have two children in District 117.
+Mr. Greene now works as an attorney.
+Bobby and his wife Jaclyn have two children in District 117.
 Mr. Greene said he believes in "giving back" to the community.
 "Volunteers are the backbone to great communities."
 Bobby serves as the board's secretary.